vigneshsarma/hittaruki.info/content/post/vagrant-saltstack-tutorial.md

 That's it.
 If all you wanted was a working LAMP server, you now have it.

 And load it in your browser at http://localhost:8080/info.php and you should see everything working as expected.

+## Refactoring

+The next setup for us here is to reduce the repetitiveness of this code. `pkg` and many other salt modules allow you to give a list of item to apply this module to.
+For example in case of `pkg` we can rewrite the piece like this.

+    install required packages:
+      pkg.installed:
+        - names:
+          - apache2
+          - mysql-server
+          - php5

+    /var/www/html/info.php:
+      file.managed:
+        contents: '<?php phpinfo();'

+We reduced three separate states to just one.
+You can test it works by running `vagrant destroy` followed by another `vagrant up` in the root of your project.

+## Modularize

+Usually, when you're installing packages for a new server you want to do more than just install the packages - you probably want to configure them too.
+You might want to tell apache to use `/vargrant` instead of `/var/www/html` (which is the default location for vagrant to mount the current directory), or install `php_mysql` and `php_pdo` so you can access your MySQL Server from PHP.

+There are two ways you can split this base module.

+## Conculsion

+Unlike many other infra automation tools you don't need to know many salt specific terminologies.
+Salt has very minimal concepts.
+Unlike `Ansible` there is no special roles.
+You just split it into modules and arrange the files as you see fit.